dotnet/runtimelab/docs/workflow/building/coreclr/nativeaot.md

 - This branch contains a version of the WebAssembly compiler that creates LLVM from the clrjit to take advantage of RyuJit's optimizations specific to managed code, and its compiler infrastructure.
 It goes from RyuJIT IR -> LLVM instead of the older CoreRT way of CIL -> LLVM.
 - The work is of highly experimental nature.
 Bugs and not-yet-or-ever-to-be-implemented features are to be expected.
 - The build supporting a developer workflow currently only exists on Windows.
+- Do not attempt to build with the emscripten debug environment variable set.
+I.e do not `set EMCC_DEBUG=1` as the extra output will confuse the scripts.

 There are two kinds of binary artifacts produced by the build and needed for development: the runtime libraries and the cross-targeting compilers, ILC and RyuJit.
 They are built differently and separately.